microsoft/vscode-docs/docs/containers/ssh.md

 1. Run command **Remote-SSH: Connect to host...** and connect to the host.

-1. A new VS Code window opens, remoted to the target machine.
+1. A new VS Code window opens, running in the context of the target machine.
 If using password authentication, the password will be prompted here.
 It is recommended to set up [SSH key authentication](https://www.ssh.com/ssh/public-key-authentication), for ease of use.

-In the Extensions tab, install the Docker extension (on the remote host) (a reload may be required after this step):
+1. In the Extensions view, install the Docker extension (on the remote host) (a reload may be required after this step):

    ![Screenshot - Installing the Docker extension](images/ssh/install-in-ssh.png)